 The City of Newberg has a Medication Disposal Site which is located inside the lobby of the City's Public Safety Building.
 The safe drop box is for the public to dispose of unneeded or expired medications.
 Over the counter and pet medications are also accepted at the drop box location.
 Medications collected are incinerated so they do not end up in the garbage or flushed down the drain, avoiding contamination of soil and drinking water.
+More information can be found on the City's website here: Medication Take Back Program | Newberg Oregon

 This year due to the evolving COVID-19 Pandemic, the lobby where the drug collection bin is located had to be closed to the public for several months and could not be relocated to due restricts on the bin placement.
-The amount collected in 2020 is down considerably compared to previous years.
+The amount collected in 2021 is down considerably compared to previous years.
 Annual totals from the Medication Take-Back Program can be seen in Table 4.